 - Convulsions - these occur in a small number of cases.

 As a result, you drink alcohol regularly and depend on it to prevent these symptoms.
 If you do not have any more alcohol the withdrawal symptoms usually last 5-7 days but a craving for alcohol may continue for longer.

 Delirium tremens (DTs) is a more severe reaction after stopping alcohol.
 It occurs in about 1 in 20 people who have alcohol withdrawal symptoms, about 48- 72 hours after their last drink.
 Symptoms include: marked trembling and agitation, confusion and seeing and hearing things that are not there (delirium).
 Some people have convulsions.
 Complications can develop, such as lack of fluid in the body (dehydration) and other serious physical problems.
 It is fatal in some cases.

 What is an alcohol detox?

 Detoxification, or 'detox', involves taking a short course of a medicine which helps to prevent withdrawal symptoms when you stop drinking alcohol.
 The most commonly used medicine for 'detox' is chlordiazepoxide.
 This is a benzodiazepine medicine.
-Other possible medication that can be considered includes lorazepam and the antipsychotic medicines olanzapine and haloperidol, although antipsychotics should only be used in addition with benzodiazepines and not by themselves alone in the treatment of severe alcohol withdrawal symptoms.
+Other possible medication that can be considered includes diazepam and the antipsychotic medicines olanzapine and haloperidol, although antipsychotics should only be used in addition with benzodiazepines and not by themselves alone in the treatment of severe alcohol withdrawal symptoms.